Balochistan Govt Enhances Allocations For Dams Construction - UrduPoint

 The completion of these projects would help the irrigation system besides tackling the water scarcity situation in the province, he added.

-He said that the government had to expedite the construction work of Naulong dam on Mula River in Jhal Magsi district which was the first hydel dam of the province.
+He said that the government had to expedite the construction work of Naulong dam on Mula River in Jhal Magsi district which was the first hydel dam of the province to generate 5.

 He said, "The government will spend an amount of Rs 6.5 billion for the construction of small dams to preserve rain water as the entire province was dependent on ground water."
 He said the government had also planned to build dam on the area of Shaghzai, Gwadar to resolve water issue in the area.